Skip to main content

 20 mentions Positive Neutral Negative

 The game is heavily criticized for its excessive grinding, requiring players to repeatedly engage in hidden object scenes to progress, often leading to frustration and tedium.
-Many reviewers note that the grind can take hundreds of hours, with high costs for in-game items and a pay-to-win model that exacerbates the issue.
-While some players may find enjoyment in the grind, the overall sentiment suggests that it is not recommended for those who dislike repetitive gameplay.
+Many reviewers note that the grind is not only time-consuming but also poorly balanced, with high costs for in-game items and a lack of rewarding gameplay, making it unsuitable for those who dislike repetitive tasks.
+While some players may find enjoyment in the grind, the overall sentiment suggests that it can quickly become a monotonous experience.

 • “You'll need a second life for grinding.”